happy thanksgiving 🙂

-nobody would think it was cool if u served seal for thanksgiving dinner today. (wikipedia) at :30 couric calls the english immigrants who established themselves in plymouth settlers, a name that is often used to describe europeans who arrived to live permanently america during colonial times. the action settle has many other applications.
+nobody would think it was cool if u served seal for thanksgiving dinner today. (wikipedia) at :30 couric calls the english immigrants who established themselves in plymouth settlers, a name that is often used to describe europeans who arrived to live permanently in america during colonial times. the action settle has many other applications.

 finally, couric mentions two other popular activities that were not part of the 1621 celebration, parades (a public celebration in the form of a march) and football (the american version, not soccer).

 what else do u know about thanksgiving? do u celebrate a similar holiday where u live? share your answers under leave a reply